fbellegarde/portfolio/README.md

 # Fernando Bellegarde | Portfolio Source

 Welcome to the source repository for my professional developer portfolio.
-This site serves as a live, centralized dashboard showcasing my work in autonomous orchestration, sovereign AI ecosystems, and high-performance microservices.
+This site serves as a live, centralized dashboard showcasing my work in AI & Machine Learning development as well as networking, database & systems management.

 The portfolio is live on GitHub Pages: [fbellegarde.github.io/portfolio](https://fbellegarde.github.io/portfolio/)